 Suggested Budget for Minimum Wage Earners

-Here is a suggest budget for someone living on minimum wage.
-The numbers suggested are for a one-person household.
+Here is a suggested budget for someone living on minimum wage.
+The numbers are for a one-person household.
 This budget assumes a $1,000 per month take-home pay after deductions for taxes and benefits.

 What are your tips for living well on a smaller income?